nvpnathan/DU-Cloud-APIs/README.md

 2. `digitize_document`: This function digitizes the input document by making a POST request to a digitization endpoint.
 It returns the document ID upon successful digitization.

-3. `extract_document`: This function extracts fields from the digitized document using a machine learning extractor endpoint.
+3. `classify_document`: This function classifies the digitized document using a machine learning classification endpoint.
 It requires the document ID obtained from the `digitize_document` function.

+4. `extract_document`: This function extracts fields from the digitized document using a machine learning extractor endpoint.
+It requires the document ID obtained from the `digitize_document` function.

-4. `get_extraction_results`: This function parses the extracted results and prints out the field names, values, and confidence scores.
+5. `get_extraction_results`: This function parses the extracted results and prints out the field names, values, and confidence scores.

+6. `process_documents_in_folder`: This function wraps all of the functions above and processes all documents within a specified folder

 ## Requirements